compsocial/nothing-to-hide/README.md

 **This project is its very early stages of development.
 On rare occasions, it might tele-transport your computer to the event horizon.
 Also, due to its reliance on natural language processing toolkits, this version only supports the English language, sorry :(**

 ## The Problem
 Email, like many forms of CMC, [is not particularly private.](https://en.wikipedia.org/wiki/Email_security#Privacy_concerns) Public-key, cryptographic technologies such as [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard) do provide great security.
 But methods like GPG require all parties to understand the technology, and have failed to gather widespread traction.
-Nothing to Hide tries a an orthogonal approach to privacy, *vagueness*.
+Nothing to Hide tries an orthogonal approach to privacy, *vagueness*.

 ## Installation